 - Religious and labor organizations

 - Underwriting for travel expenses

-- Programs with services focused outside our geographic service area
+- Programs operating outside our geographic service area

 Bar Harbor Bank & Trust has a Common Proposal Form.
 You can access this on the webpage or contact your local branch to request a copy.
-We require a minimum of 9 week notice to review and approve requests.
+We require a twelve week notice to review and approve requests.

 Qualified 501(c)(3) nonprofit organizations may submit an application within our 2020 grant cycle, which is: February 14, May 15, August 14, and November 13.
 Grant decisions will be announced within eight weeks of the quarterly deadlines.

 If we can assist in answering any questions, please reach out to us at CommunityGiving@barharbor.bank or 888-853-7100 x10986.